WIC and Community Nutrition

 In addition to the community gardens program, WCCHD sponsors Expert Gardener certification classes taught by WCCHD horticulturist Natalie Vreeland.
 These classes are designed to “take the mystery out of gardening in central Texas,” Vreeland says.

-2013 classes will be held in Round Rock in the education room at 211 Commerce Cove.
+Spring 2015 classes will be held in the Georgetown Education Building at 100 W. 3rd St., Georgetown, TX 78626.
 Classes are free and open to the public.

 The Expert Gardeners Classes focus on organic gardening education.
 We start with botany, soil science, entomology and propagation.
 We then go on to teach, growing herbs and vegetables, fruits, nuts and berries, landscaping, lawn care, annuals, perennials, shrubs and tree care.
 The curriculum focuses on helping home owners and new Texas residents understand our local conditions and how to deal, in an Earth friendly way, with the many challenges Central Texas gardeners face.